-The best-known insurance companies are Medibank Australian Unity, HCF, NIB and Bupa.
+- Private Insurance: One also has the option to opt for a private insurance scheme.
+In Australia, there are about 36 insurance providers to choose from.
+The best-known insurance companies are Medibank Australian Unity, HCF, NIB, and Bupa.
 Bupa Australia is pretty renowned.
 These are structured for-profit.
 There are also several non-profit insurers with the largest non-profit provider HCF insurance and GMHBA being among them.

 You can expect to spend A$2.5 for 1 liter of pasteurized whole milk.
 Butter averages A$ 5.50 per 500 grams and 12 large grade A eggs cost A$ 5.00.
-A kilogram of potatoes, onions and tomatoes cost A$3.5, A$3.5 and A$5.00 respectively.
+A kilogram of potatoes, onions, and tomatoes cost A$3.5, A$3.5, and A$5.00 respectively.

 Meat and Poultry Products

 A kilogram of beef is available in the supermarket for A$34.90 and roast beef can be picked up for A$21.99 a kilogram.
 Sausages cost A$11.97 and chicken averages A$5.99 a kilogram.

 Miscellaneous grocery items

 In between study sessions or work breaks, it's always nice to grab some peanuts or potato chips.
 150 grams of each cost A$1.57 and A$4.99 respectively.
 After a good meal, there is nothing like ice cream with a liter being priced at A$9.24 on average.
 Additionally, a box of 'After Eight' chocolates will cost $A15.16 for 250 grams.